 Effective July 31, 2018, the Company entered into a subscription agreement with Navy Capital, pursuant to which we agreed to sell to Navy Capital, for a purchase price of \$3,000,000, 7,500,000 units, at \$0.40 per unit, representing (i) 7,500,000 Common Shares, and (ii) three-year warrants to purchase an aggregate of 7,500,000 Common Shares at an exercise price of \$0.60 per Common Share (the "Navy Capital Offering").
 The closing occurred on August 6, 2018.
 In the subscription agreement, we also agreed to file, on or before November 1, 2018, a registration statement with the Commission registering the Common Shares and the warrant shares issued to Navy Capital.
 If we fail to file the registration statement on or before that date, we must issue to Navy Capital an additional number of units equal to ten percent (10%) of the units originally subscribed for by Navy Capital (which will include additional warrants at the original exercise price).
-The warrant is exercisable from time to time, in whole or in part for three years.
-The warrant has anti-dilution provisions that provide for an adjustment to the exercise price in the event of a future sale of Common Shares at a lower price, subject to certain exceptions as set forth in the warrant.
+The warrant is exercise price in the event of a future sale of Common Shares at a lower price, subject to certain exceptions as set forth in the warrant.
 The warrant also provides that it is callable at any time after the bid price of our Common Shares exceeds 120% of the exercise price of the warrant for a period of 20 consecutive business days.